How can I tell if my child has a stuttering problem?

 - Has long pauses in odd places, even within words

-- Tenses up and shows obvious distress while speaking
+- Tenses up and shows obvious distress while struggling to speak

 - Has extra trouble talking when feeling nervous or uncomfortable